dcos/dcos-e2e/API.md

 `env` is an optional mapping of environment variable names to values.
 These environment variables will be set on the node before running the command specified in `args`.

+#### `node.popen_as_root(args, env=None) -> Popen`

+`env` is an optional mapping of environment variable names to values.
+These environment variables will be set on the node before running the command specified in `args`.

+The method returns a `Popen` object that can be used to communicate to the underlying subprocess.

 ### Attributes